oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Oregon?
+How Do I Get a Copy of My Divorce Decree in Oregon?

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records cannot be guaranteed.